-6. Nothing herein contained shall prevent the Company from making and Charges for receiving, in addition to the tolls and charges specified in this schedule, charges and payments, by way of rent or otherwise, for wharves, lay-byes, and other agreement. structural accommodation provided or to be provided by the Company for the use of a bye-trader or other person, or for easements, rights, or privileges bves,&c., under granted or to be granted by the Company to a bye-trader or other person, provided that the amount of such charges or payments is fixed by an agreement in writing, signed by the bye-trader or such other person, or by some person duly authorised on his behalf, but nothing herein contained shall authorise the Company to make any charge for loading or unloading over the tow paths or canal banks, provided no injury is done to the property of the Company or obstruction caused to the traffic passing on the canal.
+6. Nothing herein contained shall prevent the Company from making and receiving, in addition to the tolls and charges specified in this schedule, charges and payments, by way of rent or otherwise, for wharves, lay-byes, and other structural accommodation provided or to be provided by the Company for the use of a bye-trader or other person, or for easements, rights, or privileges granted or to be granted by the Company to a bye-trader or other person, provided that the amount of such charges or payments is fixed by an agreement in writing, signed by the bye-trader or such other person, or by some person duly authorised on his behalf.
 Any difference arising under this section shall be determined by an arbitrator to be appointed by the Board of Trade.